Special Education: How to Apply

 - Transitional kinder to 12th grade+: SFUSD Principal or Screening and Assessment at 415-759-2222

 More information about special education assessment is available on the Special Education Assessment page of this website.

-Special Education placement counselors at the Educational Placement Center are available to assist with enrollment.
+Special Education placement counselors at the Enrollment Center are available to assist with enrollment.
 Call 415-241-6085 to speak with our team.